 GLINTON: No, not on the inside - outside with the car parkers, the valets.
-This group is called Valet of the Dolls and they're a mostly female group valet parkers in L.A.
-And they agree to let me tag along to show me the ropes.
+This group is called Valet of the Dolls, and they're a mostly female group valet parkers in LA.
+And they agreed to let me tag along to show me the ropes.

 GLINTON: You know, I've had better evenings.

 CAIN: Yeah, this is about a seven-grade hill.

 GLINTON: Back up the hill, Jacqueline Cain, a valet, says she's seen an uptick not just in the number of parties in Beverly Hill, but the size and opulence of the parties; things like parties for 1-year-olds, with valet services.

 IFEOMA OKARA: Because when I was 1 - I don't remember what happened, but I know they didn't have a party for me.
 They go all out.
 They will get the jumpers, they will get the clowns, they will have valet for 1-year-olds.
 So - I think that's a bit extreme.